Excel is not responding.

 Antivirus software can interfere with Excel, and cause performance issues.
 Frequently updating your AV software can alleviate the issue.

 How to check whether your antivirus software is up to dateTo keep up with new viruses that are created, antivirus software vendors periodically provide updates that you can download from the Internet.
 Download the latest updates by visiting your antivirus software vendor’s website.
 For a list of antivirus software vendors, go to the following Microsoft website:

 How to check whether antivirus software is conflicting with ExcelIf your antivirus software includes integration with Excel, you may experience performance issues.
 In this case, you can disable all Excel integration within the antivirus software by creating exceptions for Excel files.

 Important Changing your antivirus settings may make your PC vulnerable to viral, fraudulent, or malicious attacks.
 We do not recommend that you try to change your antivirus settings.
 Use this workaround at your own risk.
 You may have to contact your antivirus software vendor to determine how to configure software to exclude any integration with Excel.

-If updating you antivirus software, and excluding it from integrating with Excel did not resolve your issue, continue to method 5.
+If updating your antivirus software, and excluding it from integrating with Excel does not resolve your issue, continue to the advanced troubleshooting section.

 Advanced troubleshootingIf the methods that were mentioned earlier did not resolve your issue, the issue could be either file specific or environmental.
 The following section describes how to troubleshoot additional issue that can cause Excel to hang or to crash.